ybinstock/angular_exercises/readme.md

-# Intro to Angular Lab
+# More Angular Practice

-For tonight's lab we'd like you to apply some of the new Angular directives learned and in a Rails app, play around with these directives.

-To review, we learned about
+Before you start, think about some of the built in angular directives and topics you have learned about:

 ```
 ng-app